Hulme Hippodrome: 1935 – new owner, Buxton Estates / Brennan's Cinemas Ltd

 From a newspaper report in 1933, Hulme Hippodrome and other theatres in Manchester had been closed for a "summer vacation" and would reopen on the Bank Holiday at the end of August.
 This was probably a regular arrangement each year.

-In August 1934 the theatre management (GH Barrasford) published a celebratory advertisement in The Stage about the popularity of the play of the novel Love On The Dole by Walter Greenwood (1933), saying, "Last week at the Hippodrome, Hulme (the seventh week it has played Manchester this year) ...
+In August 1934 the theatre management (GH Barrasford) published a celebratory advertisement in The Stage about the popularity of the play of the novel Love on the Dole by Walter Greenwood (1933), saying, "Last week at the Hippodrome, Hulme (the seventh week it has played Manchester this year) ...
 Total receipts £915-1-6".
 Wendy Hiller was the lead actor in this performance, it having transferred from the Prince's Theatre in Manchester.
-The play was first performed on 26 February 1934 by the Manchester Repertory Theatre company at the their theatre in Rusholme, Manchester.
+The play was first performed on 26 February 1934 by the Manchester Repertory Theatre company at their theatre in Rusholme, Manchester.

-In February 1935 the Manchester Watch Committee permitted Hulme Hippodrome and a number of other local theatres to sell alcohol for the first time, limited to sales during one 15-minute intermission in each performance.
-Previously any theatre in Manchester with two shows each evening was not allowed to sell alcohol.
+Plays and Variety

-In February 1937 a further Walter Greenwood play was performed at the Hipp, Give Us This Day, based on his novel His Worship The Mayor.
+In February 1937 a further Walter Greenwood play was performed at the Hipp, Give Us This Day, based on his novel His Worship the Mayor.
 The play has previously been called, Special Area.

 In his memoir, Randle Cutts could remember from his childhood seeing billboards for Duggie Wakefield, Billy Nelson, Chuck O'Neil and Jack Butler as a comedy troupe called The Boys from Manchester appearing at the Hipp.

 An extensive coverage of the variety acts performing at Hulme Hippodrome between 1920 and 1940 was compiled by Roger Rolls and self-published as a book in 2000.
 His father was on the staff at the Hulme Hippodrome playing the violin in the resident 'orchestra', having learnt to play to regain work after being gassed in the First World War.

 In 2016 Cicely Peover, 90, wrote about her memories of 'Hulme Hipp' from the 1930s when as a child where she would go to the: